Aquatic invasive species regulations in Michigan: Michigan's Natural Resources and Environmental Protection Act

-Prohibited and Restricted Species
+Prohibited and restricted species

 Part 413 of NREPA lists what species are prohibited and restricted in the state of Michigan and bans the sale, possession, and import of them.
 There are currently 56 species listed as prohibited or restricted in Michigan.
 This includes 17 species of fish, 11 species of mollusks, and 21 species of aquatic plants.
 This list is regularly amended through Invasive Species Orders.
 In 2014, the Michigan Department of Natural Resources added 9 species to the prohibited species list.
 This included the New Zealand mud snail, stone moroko, zander, wels catfish, killer shrimp, yabby, golden mussel and red swamp crayfish.
 The NREPA was amended again a year later, adding the water soldier to the prohibited species list.
 The latest amendment to the list was in 2020 when the marbled crayfish was added.
 In addition to the list of prohibited and restricted species, NREPA provides guidelines on the control and treatment of "aquatic nuisance species".
 In Part 33, it defines an aquatic nuisance species as "an organism that lives or propagates, or both, within the aquatic environment and that impairs the use or enjoyment of the waters of the state".

-Boating Laws
+Boating laws

 Before 2019, Michigan law only required that no watercraft be placed into Michigan waters if any aquatic plants were attached to them.
 But on March 21, 2019, the Natural Resources and Environmental Protection Act was amended to provide more protection of waterways against invasive species.
 It amended Part 413 of NREPA, by providing additional actions that watercraft users must take before removing and transporting any watercraft over land.
 Users are required to remove all drain plugs and drain all bilges, ballast tanks, and live wells of the watercraft.
 In addition, they must ensure that no aquatic organisms are inside or attached to the watercraft or vehicle transporting the watercraft.
 Anyone that does not comply with this law can be fined up to $100.

 The Aquatic Nuisance Species Task Force runs a campaign called "Stop Aquatic Hitchhikers!" that encourages boaters and waterway users to follow the boating laws outlined in NREPA.
 It is partnered with the Michigan Department of Natural Resources and Department of Environmentally Quality.
 The campaign also seeks to educate people on invasive and nuisance species.

-Fish and Bait Release Laws
+Fish and bait release laws

 The Michigan Department of Natural Resources implemented the Fish Disease Control Order (Fisheries Order 245) on March 21, 2019.
 It was added to the NREPA to provide further protection of Michigan waterways, fish hatcheries, and aquatic species against aquatic diseases and invasive species.
 It states that the release and use of fish and baitfish is illegal unless they were caught in that specific waterway or in a physically connecting waterway.
 All baitfish that are not used cannot be disposed of in any waterway.
 Violators of this law can be fined up to $100.